joesakkab/FinanceBot/README.md

-# FinanceBot
+# FinanceBot <br />
-FinanceBot is a DSS tool to help you're decision making easier!
+FinanceBot is a DSS tool to help you're decision making easier! <br />
-To start, open the user manual and learn all about the program!
+To start, open the user manual and learn all about the program! <br />
-You can use the Data Sample to try out the FinanceBot.
+You can use the Data Sample to try out the FinanceBot. <br />
-You can contact me on my email joesakkab@gmail.com
+You can contact me on my email joesakkab@gmail.com <br />